Italy (humanist cursive); global calligraphic traditions · c. 1400–present (modern script: 16th century copperplate)

 Flowing connected cursive letters with elegant calligraphic curves

-About Script Lettering Style
+About Script Lettering style

 Script lettering SVG brings the elegance of professional calligraphy to vector format.
 With flowing connected letterforms, graceful ascenders and descenders, and the rhythmic beauty of skilled penmanship, this style creates typography that feels personal, luxurious, and celebratory.
 Essential for wedding design, luxury brands, and special occasion projects.